-The Foundation is the recipient of grant and contracts from various sources.
-The grants are governed by various guidelines, and regulations.
-The administration of the programs and activities funded by the grants and contracts under the control and administration of the Foundation and are subject to audit and/or review by the applicable funding sources.
-Any funds found not to be properly spent in accordance with the terms, conditions, and regulations of the funding source may be subject to recapture.
+The Committee is the recipient of grant funds.
+The grants are governed by various guidelines, regulations, and contractual agreements.
+The administration of the programs and activities funded by the grants are under the control and administration of the Committee and are subject to audit and/or review by the applicable funding sources.
+Any grant funds found not to be properly spent in accordance with the terms, conditions, and regulations of the funding source may be subject to recapture.
+No provision has been made for any liabilities that may arise from such audits since the amounts, if any, cannot be determined at this date.